 Monster Hunter Rise - Nintendo Switch

 Kamura village is in danger of getting destroyed by rampaging monsters.
 It's up to you as a newly made hunter to take down these massive beasts.
-You'll obtain items after looting your prey that allows you to upgrade your armor.
+You'll obtain items by looting your prey, and they'll allow you to upgrade your armor.
 Plus, you'll have a cute Palico and Palimute fighting alongside you.

 Hades' son is on a mission to escape the Underworld.
 He's going to need some assistance from Zeus, Athena, Poseidon, and other Olympian gods to fight his way through this hack and slash adventure.